A Learning-Augmented Overlay Network: Learning-Augmented

-In this section, we present \laslin, a \emph{learning-augmented} Continuous \sln protocol where each node can obtain a prediction of the future demand matrix at any time.
+In this section, we present \laslin, a \emph{learning-augmented} \csln algorithm, where each node can obtain a prediction of the future demand matrix at any time.

-We first show that, for general demands, any randomized, demand-oblivious P2P protocol can be off by a factor of $O(\log n / \log \log n)$ compared to an optimum static \sln.
+We first show that, for general demands, any demand-oblivious overlay algorithm can be off by a factor of $O(\log n / \log \log n)$ compared to an optimum static \sln.
 This result provides a comparison point around which the consistency and robustness metrics of demand-aware algorithms can be evaluated.

-\begin{theorem} We consider any randomized P2P protocol (Definition~\ref{def:sln-protocol}) that is ideal (Definition~\ref{def:ideal_p2p_protocol}) and not learning-augmented (Definition~\ref{def:learning-augmented}).
-Then, there exists a demand matrix $W$ such that the considered protocol has a cost of $\Omega(\log n / \log \log n) \cdot |W|$ in expectation while an optimal static \sln protocol pays $|W|$, where $|W|$ is the total sum of the elements of $W$. \end{theorem}